Skip to content

 Here at Pets Passing, we understand that this is a difficult time.
 Allow us to answer your questions and concerns with our FAQs and procedural questions below

-Fill out the form (link to contact us form) or Call 978-468-6307 to speak with one of our technicians and to schedule a visit.
+Fill out the form or call 978-468-6307 to speak with one of our technicians and to schedule a visit.

 When your pet passes, their eyes may not fully close.
-They may urinate or defecate.
+Their whole body will relax, and they may urinate or defecate.
 You may see them twitch or take a final gasping breath.
 This can be startling, but it is completely normal and does not mean your pet is in pain.
-The use of an initial sedative makes these reactions less noticeable and less likely.

-Pain – This is probably the easiest one.
-If your pet is in pain that cannot be controlled with medication, then obviously something needs to be done to minimize their suffering.
+Pain – Is your pet is in pain that cannot be controlled with medication?
+Then this might be the right time to minimize their suffering.

 Other considerations in evaluating your pet’s quality of life include: